aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/grade-separation.md

 The third possibility is when the flyover built on the road perpendicular to the BRT corridor.
 In this case, the flyover does not introduce any special difficulty in relation to the (same-level) intersection already discussed and if it cannot eliminate the intersection with mixed-traffic, it can certainly alleviate the intensity and the number of conflicts, increasing the BRT green time.

 The last possibility ais that the fly-over is let for mixed traffic alone an BRT remain on the street level.
-As the others have been covered, this fourth possibility will be the only of interest for the reminder of this subsection (all must be considered when evaluating benefits though).
+As the others don't create intersection with BRT, this fourth possibility is the only of interest for the reminder of this subsection (all four must be considered when evaluating benefits though).

 If a single flyover in the median is built, the BRT vehicles in the median will have to cross the mixed traffic going over the flyover.
 This scenario creates either the need for a new signalised intersection prior to the flyover, or a merging lane where the BRT buses and mixed traffic can cross, introducing possible delay and confusion for both the BRT system and the mixed traffic.
 Figure \fignum(fly-over-conflict) shows the conflict.